-Having an effective communication, knowing how to talk to one another, is one of the pillars of a good relationship.
-When couples don’t know how to communicate, a lot other problems appear in the relationship, such as lack of trust, lack of support, disconnection, etc., and their relationship may suffer or fail.
+Having effective communication, knowing how to talk to one another, is one of the pillars of a good relationship.
+When couples don’t know how to communicate, a lot of other problems appear in the relationship, such as lack of trust, lack of support, disconnection, etc., and their relationship may suffer or fail.
 Read below the most common signs of problems in a relationship to help you make the first phone call to consult with a marriage therapist or relationship expert.

 - There are frequent arguments